tuan188/MGiGen/README.md

 }
 ```

-then using command:
+then use command:
 ```
- $ python it.py template -detail ProductDetail
+ $ igen template -detail ProductDetail

         new file:   ProductDetail/ProductDetailViewModel.swift
         new file:   ProductDetail/ProductDetailNavigator.swift
         new file:   ProductDetail/ProductDetailUseCase.swift
         new file:   ProductDetail/ProductDetailViewController.swift
+        new file:   ProductDetail/ProductIdCell.swift
         new file:   ProductDetail/ProductNameCell.swift
         new file:   ProductDetail/ProductPriceCell.swift
+        new file:   ProductDetail/ProductDetailAssembler.swift
         new file:   ProductDetail/Test/ProductDetailViewModelTests.swift
         new file:   ProductDetail/Test/ProductDetailUseCaseMock.swift
         new file:   ProductDetail/Test/ProductDetailNavigatorMock.swift
         new file:   ProductDetail/Test/ProductDetailViewControllerTests.swift
         new file:   ProductDetail/Test/ProductDetailCellsTests.swift

-Finish!
 ```

 ## 2. Create model from json:

-Copy json text to clipboard then using command:
+Copy json to the pasteboard then use command:

 ```
-$ python it.py json <Model_Name>
+$ igen json <Model_Name>
 ```

 For example :

-Copy json text to clipboard:
+Copy the following text to the pasteboard:

 ```
 {